zincbase/zincdb/docs/Getting started.md

 	.write();
 ```

 (Note that `appendListItem` is used here, rather than `addListItem`.
-The two methods are functionally identical, except that `appendListItem` returns the containing batch object instead of a string, so it can be used within a chain).
+The two methods are functionally identical, except that `appendListItem` returns the containing transaction object instead of a string, so it can be used within a chain).

 ## Setting up a server